SemClone/community/docs/_blog/2025-12-04-welcome-to-semclone-community.md

 ## Automation Through AI Integration

-The real breakthrough is **MCP-SEMCLONE**—our Model Context Protocol server that integrates the entire SEMCL.ONE toolchain with AI coding assistants.
+The real breakthrough is **MCP-SEMCLONE**, our Model Context Protocol server that integrates the entire SEMCL.ONE toolchain with AI coding assistants.

 **What this means for developers:**